A Checklist for End-Of-Summer Home Maintenance

 More than three people per hour become sick from carbon monoxide poisoning, which kills hundreds of people every year in the United States alone.
 Test your detector to make sure it still works!
 If yours is battery-operated, replace the battery every six months!

 Your smoke detector is another life-saving feature of your home, but ensuring it still works is the priority all year round.
-Check all of the smoke detectors in your home each month and replace all batteries every 3-6 months.
+Check all the smoke detectors in your home each month and replace all batteries every 3-6 months.
 We encourage a smoke detector on each floor of your home, and in each bedroom or sleeping area!

-Other Life-Saving Tips For Fall
+Other Life-Saving Tips for Fall

 - Check gutters for damage and confirm they’re securely attached to the house.